MystenLabs/walrus-docs/docs/design/operations-off-chain.md

   epoch.
 The storage nodes verify the proof and sign it.

-- The storage node who found the inconsistency aggregates the signatures into an inconsistency certificate and sends it to the Walrus smart contract, which verifies it and emits a inconsistent resource event.
+- The storage node who found the inconsistency aggregates the signatures into an inconsistency certificate and sends it to the Walrus smart contract, which verifies it and emits an inconsistent resource event.

 - Upon receiving an inconsistent resource event, correct storage nodes delete sliver data for the